HibaShaito/Web-Signin-Up/README.md

 - No back-end used — user data is stored locally using `localStorage`
 - Designed as a front-end learning project
 - Best viewed on modern browsers

+## 📄 Additional Pages

+- **About Us**: A simple page introducing the purpose of the form/website.
+- **Privacy Policy**: Sample privacy content showing awareness of data responsibility.